dotnet/docs/docs/visual-basic/programming-guide/concepts/linq/finding-text-in-word-documents.md

 This example processes a WordprocessingML document, to find all the occurrences of a specific piece of text in the document.
 To do this, we use a query that finds the string "Hello".
 This example builds on the previous examples in this tutorial.
 The new query is called out in comments in the code below.

-For instructions for creating the source document for this example, see [Creating the Source Office Open XML Document (Visual Basic)](creating-the-source-office-open-xml-document.md).
+For instructions to create the source document for this example, see [Create the source Office Open XML document (Visual Basic)](creating-the-source-office-open-xml-document.md).

 This example uses classes found in the WindowsBase assembly.
 It uses types in the <xref:System.IO.Packaging?displayProperty=nameWithType> namespace.

 > [!TIP]
-> For .NET Core application, you need to run the following command to add **System.IO.Packaging** NuGet package.
+> For .NET Core apps, run the following command to add the **System.IO.Packaging** NuGet package.
 >
 > ```dotnetcli
 > dotnet add package System.IO.Packaging